cellofellow/docker-compose-example/README.txt

 Now we have a bare-basic Flask app.

-It has a Dockerfile to create a container but it has to be run manually and so do dependencies.
+It has a docker-compose.yml file that specifies how to run the Flask image and also its dependencies, a Redis container.